We conduct basic medical and scientific research on three areas:

 Cancer arises in a multi-step process in which normal cells acquire mutations through the activation of oncogenes and the loss of tumor suppressive mechanisms.
 We are interested in examining the signaling pathways in cancer cells to understand the complex molecular events leading to tumor growth, invasion, metastasis, and immune evasion.

 Crk is a small SH2 and SH3 domain containing protein and one of the most versatile genes in cells.
 Using these domains to assemble multi-functional protein complexes, Crk binds an astonishing number of proteins involved in cell proliferation and cell motility.
 The significance of Crk in human cancers has been enumerated in recent years.
 It is now apparent that Crk is overexpressed in several carcinomas and sarcomas, including breast cancer, lung cancer, glioblastoma, gastric cancer, synovial sarcoma, and ovarian cancer.
-We have observed that the level of Crk expression correlates with aggressive and malignant phenotypes as well as a more advanced stage of cancer.
+We have observed that the level of Crk expression correlates with aggressive and malignant phenotypes as well as a more advanced stage of cancer, and recently that Crk can induce the up-regulation of PDL1 on tumor cells.
 Our research employs structural biology, molecular biology, mass spectrometry, and animal cancer models to examine and analyze Crk and its function in invasion and metastasis.